 Sheila Parisian reported on a California case with issues related to Covid-19.
 The case was filed against Orcutt USD on behalf of a 14-year-old student with autism.
 His significant behavioral needs required 1:1 instructional support, a Behavioral Intervention Plan (BIP), as well as mandated two adults to provide supervision due to elopement, severe aggression, and self-injurious behaviors.
 The case claimed the LEA did not provide FAPE because when virtual learning started after the school closures, the student's instructional time as well as supports and services were significantly reduced by the distance learning plan which was not consented to by the parent.
 During extended school year (ESY), worksheets were provided to the student but in-person support was not provided and the student did not participate.
 It was found that the LEA failed to materially implement the student's IEP during distance learning.
 Also, Specialized Academic Instruction (SAI) was to be provided by a credentialed teacher which the parent was not.
 An adequate triennial assessment was not provided as it should have been because federal and state law did not grant any waivers of reassessment due to Covid-19 once the process was started.
 The Administrative Law Judge (ALJ) cannot create a waiver of the laws when the US Department of Education, CDE, and the Governor declined to do so.
-Without triennial assessment, the IEP team could not make informed decisions to develop an IEP and the procedural errors significantly impeded the student's right to FAPE.
+Without the triennial assessment, the IEP team could not make informed decisions to develop an IEP and the procedural errors significantly impeded the student's right to FAPE.
 The student had significant maladaptive and violent behaviors and could not access distance learning without supports.
 Though the family repeatedly asked for additional supports, the LEA refused to provide supports that the IEP required including the 1:1 aid, an extensive BIP, and Board-Certified Behavior Analyst (BCBA) consultant.
 State and federal orders and guidance provided was that LEAs could and should consider in-person instruction and supports for students in exceptional circumstances.
 The distance learning plan was referred to as an IEP Amendment but was not individualized, did not reflect the IEP, and the parent did not consent to the reduction in services which resulted in the denial of FAPE.
 In the transition back to campus, the district decided on instructional hours that was predetermined without parental participation and not based on the student's behaviors or needs so time on campus was minimized and was based on student health and safety which is again denial of FAPE.
 The services minutes and services were substantially limited when the student returned to campus without an IEP which was a denial of FAPE.
 Under the Emergency Conditions Provision, the parent did not understand the provision or the various distance learning plans and was a denial of FAPE.
-The Administrative Law Judge (ALJ) concluded that the IEP Emergency Conditions Provision was inadequate, the plan was confusing and did not clearly state the placement and services the student would receive in an emergency, but that a distance learning plan would be developed.
+The Administrative Law Judge (ALJ) concluded that the IEP Emergency Conditions Provision was inadequate, that plan was confusing and did not clearly state the placement and services the student would receive in an emergency, but that a distance learning plan would be developed.
 The ALJ also found the emergency plan is an element of the overall FAPE offer and must be specific and clear to allow the parent to provide informed consent.
 Sheila reported the remedies for this case to be compensatory education, orders for IEEs, to convene an IEP meeting around the offer of FAPE inclusive of the emergency conditions provisions.
+If a due process case related to Covid 19, notating clear offer of FAPE, looking at educational needs and learning loss notated in notes, will provide a clearer picture of what the LEA has offered and provided.